August Rush

-August Rush is a 2007 musical drama directed by Kirsten Sheridan & produced by Richard Barton Lewis.
+August Rush is a 2007 musical drama film directed by Kirsten Sheridan and produced by Richard Barton Lewis.
 The screenplay is by Nick Castle and James V. Hart, with a story by Paul Castro and Castle.
-It involves an 11-year-old musical prodigy living in an orphanage who runs away to New York City.
+It tells the story of an 11-year-old musical prodigy living in an orphanage who runs away to New York City.
 He begins to unravel the mystery of who he is, while his mother is searching for him and his father is searching for her.
 The many sounds and rhythms he hears throughout his journey culminate in a major instrumental composition that concludes with his score, "August's Rhapsody".
+The film premiered at two festivals in the United States: HATCHfest Film Festival on October 6, 2007, followed by the Chicago International Film Festival on October 18, 2007.

 Plot

 In 1995, Lyla Novacek is a cellist studying at the Juilliard School.
 Louis Connelly is the lead singer of an Irish rock band.
 They meet and have a one-night stand but are unable to maintain contact.
 Lyla discovers that she is pregnant.
 Following an argument with her overbearing father, she is struck by a car, forcing her to prematurely give birth.
 While Lyla is unconscious, her father secretly puts the baby up for adoption, telling Lyla that her son died.

 Eleven years later, the baby, named Evan Taylor, is living in a boys' orphanage where he is assigned to a social worker named Richard Jeffries.
 Evan is a musical genius and displays savant-like abilities and perfect pitch.
 Convinced that his parents will find him, he runs away to New York City, "following the music" with the hope that it will lead him to his family.

 He finds a boy named Arthur busking in Washington Square Park and follows him to his home in a condemned theater, where Evan is introduced to "Wizard" Wallace, a vagrant musician who teaches homeless, orphaned, and runaway children to be street performers.
 Wizard gives Evan a spot in Washington Square Park, assigns him the stage name "August Rush" and tries to market him to clubs.
 When he sees the posters that Jeffries has placed for the runaway Evan, Wizard destroys them, hoping to keep Evan for his own gain.

 Louis now lives in San Francisco as a talent agent, while Lyla is a music teacher in Chicago.
 Louis reconnects with his brothers and decides to try to find Lyla.
 Lyla is called to her father's deathbed, where he confesses that her son is alive.
 She then abandons her father to his fate and immediately begins to hunt for her son.